atimaly/Nim/README.md

 # Nim
-A simple program, which gives back optimal move for the Nim game.
+A simple program, which gives back an optimal move for the Nim game.